cloudyonthemic/pomodoro_timer/README.md

 - Set a custom ⏱️ time for your Pomodoro sessions.
 - Clean and intuitive user interface. 🖼️

+## Latest Changes
+- Added a break/s counter
+- Automatically plays a 5:00 minute break after a session is completed
+- Added a session counter

 ## Usage 🚀

 1. Clone the repository to your local machine: